sfohart/master-thesis/README.md

 * `Weka-files`: This directory contains all the input ARFF files used in the Weka tool [1], file log generated during the execution of each machine learning algorithm, and also the ARFF files containing the estimated value of each general assessment of the users of our tool [2].
-Our tool is accessible via the address http://www.searchfloss.com.br
+Our tool is available from url http://www.searchfloss.com.br
 * `WekaCorrelationRProject`: R [3] design created to confirm the use of Pearson correlation in the Function statistical regression of Weka [1];
 * `SurveyRProject`: Project R [3] created to analyze the data from our field survey, drawn up tool